 Once a program has accepted you, it will issue you a Certificate of Eligibility, or SEVIS Form DS-2019.
 You do not fill out or sign any part of it.
 But be sure to carefully check the form for accuracy.
 Ask your sponsoring organization to correct any errors.
 You'll use the DS-2019 in the next steps of your application process.

 Anyone with a Certificate of Eligibility (Form DS-2019) from an exchange visitor program sponsor can apply for a J-1 visa at a U.S. consulate in his or her home country.
 You must be physically present in order to apply there.

-You can normally apply 120 days or less before your program begins.
-Because of processing delays, it's best to apply as soon as you can within that 120-day window.
+You can normally apply any time before your program begins.
+Because of processing delays, it's best to apply as soon as you have your DS-2019 form.
 Check with your local U.S. consulate regarding its application procedures.
 Many insist on advance appointments.
 Just getting an appointment can take several weeks, so plan ahead.

 Your application will consist of the online State Department Form DS-160 as well as documents that you collect yourself, as itemized on the checklist below.